hrvoje459/soko-octo-oro/README.md

-# soko-octo-oro

 Prolly just a file with a bunch of question

+Prolly just a simple questionnaire

 ..in the making

 TO DO:

-  - očnospaljivačka tema
+očnospaljivačka tema